mackwick/MERNstack-Backend/README.md

-# NAME TBD - Project 3 MERN-Stack App
+# Study Buddy (working title) - Project 3 MERN-Stack App

 ## Overview

-NAME TBD is a web application that allows users to create decks of flashcards to help them study anything from software development to foreign languages to trivia.
+Study Buddy is a web application that allows users to create decks of flashcards to study anything from software development to foreign languages to trivia.

 ## React Routes